anefischer/udacity/README.md

 * English: [Artificial Intelligence: A Modern Approach](https://amzn.to/3x9zn09)
 * German: [Künstliche Intelligenz: Ein moderner Ansatz](https://amzn.to/3jaDqVx)

-At the end of the course Udacity recommends to take the Deep Learning,  Deep Reinforcement Learning and Machine Learning Engineer Nanodegree Programm.
+After completing this course, you can further your learning with the Nanodegree Programs in Deep Learning, Deep Reinforcement Learning, and Machine Learning Engineering.

 #### Projects
 - Build a Sudoku Solver